AnniekGloudemans/LOFAR-SILVERRUSH/README.md

 # LOFAR-SILVERRUSH

+Here the key results of the paper "LOFAR Properties of SILVERRUSH Lyman Alpha Emitter Candidates in the ELAIS-N1 Field" are shown (Gloudemans, Duncan et al. to be submitted).

+## Abstract
 Lyα emitters (LAEs) in the Epoch of Reionization (EoR) offer valuable probes of both early galaxy evolution and the process of reionization itself, however the exact evolution of their abundance and the nature of their emission remains an open question.
 We combine samples of 229 and 349 LAE candidates at z = 5.7 and z = 6.6 respectively from the SILVERRUSH narrowband survey